Jaanuszek/Starlink-tracker/README.md

 ## Application

-The application after execution shows the rotating earth with country borders.
-In order to add starlinks/satelites, you have to run the Web APP.
+The application, after execution, shows the rotating Earth with country borders.
+To add starlinks or satellites, you must run the Web App.

 ![EARTH_ROTATIN](README_IMG/Animation.gif)